dsba-z/week16cpp2022-qt/README.md

 Modify the interface using code.
 Change some text (button label, text label, window title) to something else.

-Change font size for text label to 10.
+Change font size for the text label to 10.

 To change font size: